WalletScrutiny/WalletScrutinyCom/_android/com.nominex.app.md

 ## App Description

-The regulated cryptocurrency exchange allows the _"trading of Bitcoin, Ethereum, NMX, Link, Tezos, Cardano, BNB and many other cryptocurrencies WITHOUT any fees."_
+The cryptocurrency exchange allows the _"trading of Bitcoin, Ethereum, NMX, Link, Tezos, Cardano, BNB and many other cryptocurrencies WITHOUT any fees."_

 There is no need for KYC for withdrawals and deposits of less than 3 BTC per day.